 "More often than not, fear doesn’t emerge as nail-biting, cold-feet terror.
 It surfaces instead as anger, perfectionism, pessimism, low-level anxiety, depression, and feelings of isolation.
-In these many disguises, fear can permeate life, leaving room for little else.
-It morphs from one pseudoemotion to another, rarely declaring itself, poisoning each moment it touches." -- Dan Baker, Ph.D.
+It poisons each moment it touches." -- Dan Baker, Ph.D.

-Without even realizing it, our little fears set up negative interactions that snowball throughout our day, undermining our sense of well-being.
+That's how our little fears and judgments set up negative interactions that can snowball throughout our day, without our even realizing it.
+Since thoughts

 And since our children are so sensitive to our moods, they pick up on our mood and tone, and get anxious themselves.
 Guess what kids do when they get anxious?

 They "act out" the feelings they can't express in words.
 In other words, they misbehave.